Will my memory foam bed sag or dip?

 However, If you do choose a Memory foam mattress you need to make sure that after this compression you still have enough memory foam to react to your body to support it and offer the comfort you require.
 The prime example would be a cheaper memory foam mattress which offers 2cm of memory foam, leaving little to no room for compression, causing a potential dip.
 You should be looking for memory, hybrid, latex foam or other upholstery materials in the quantities that will offer enough depth after compression.

-How can I reduce compression and avoid dips?
+How can I reduce compression and avoid dips in my bed?

 One way is to make sure you rotate and turn your mattress regularly, once a month if possible.
 This will even out the wear.
 With a traditional mattress, you are guided to turn and rotate the mattress, with memory foam some mattresses construction methods make this unnecessary.
 With our unique dual construction method, the topper is fully turnable and can be rotated as well to increase the longevity of your mattress.